 Are you interested in joining the Cybersecurity Workforce?

 There’s never been a better time to train in cyber security, whether or not you’re interested in working for the DoD.
 This industry currently has a huge shortage of qualified workers.
 In the U.S. alone, over 40,000 jobs for information security analysts are going unfilled every year, and employers are struggling to fill 200,000 other cyber security related roles, according to CyberSeek.
 With demand for these professionals at record levels, you can be sure that getting certified will pay off in spades.

-LeaderQuest offers high-velocity IT training programs that can help you complete your information security certifications and be job-ready in weeks.
-We offer day and night class schedules to make it easy for you to get the training you need fast in a way that works with your schedule.
+The LeaderQuest cyber security school offers high-velocity IT training programs that can help you complete your information security certifications and be job-ready in weeks.
+Day and night class schedules make it easy for you to get the training you need fast in a way that works with your schedule.
 You won’t leave LeaderQuest with just a piece of paper.
 Our industry-expert instructors will make sure you have the knowledge you need to excel in a new job role, whether it’s through DoD 8570 or not.